 Gross Profit.
-Gross profit for the Fiscal 2010 Quarter was \$184 million versus \$190 million for the Fiscal 2009 Quarter.
-Our gross profit margin for the Fiscal 2010 Quarter decreased to 31.2% from 34.6% in the Fiscal 2009 Quarter.
-As a result of our adoption of fresh-start reporting upon emergence from Chapter 11 of the

-Bankruptcy Code, in accordance with SFAS No. 141, "Business Combinations," ("SFAS 141"), inventory balances were revalued at August 30, 2009 resulting in an increase in such inventory balances of \$49 million.
-As a result of the inventory revaluation, New Spectrum recognized \$34 million in additional cost of goods sold in the Fiscal 2010 Quarter.
-Offsetting this, Cost of goods sold during the Fiscal 2010 Quarter included \$2 million of Restructuring and related charges, whereas the Fiscal 2009 Quarter included \$10 million of Restructuring and related charges.
-The Restructuring and related charges incurred in the Fiscal 2010 Quarter were primarily associated with \$1 million of cost reduction initiatives announced in 2009 and \$1 million related to the shutdown of our Ningbo, China battery manufacturing facility.
-The \$10 million of Restructuring and related charges incurred in the Fiscal 2009 Quarter related to the shutdown of our Ningbo, China battery manufacturing facility.
-See "Restructuring and Related Charges" below, as well as Note 12, Restructuring and Related Charges, to our Condensed Consolidated Financial Statements (Unaudited) included in this Quarterly Report on Form 10-Q for additional information regarding our restructuring and related charges.
+Gross profit for the Fiscal 2010 Quarter was \$210 million versus \$185 million for the Fiscal 2009 Quarter.
+Our gross profit margin for the Fiscal 2010 Quarter increased to 39.4% from 36.7% in the Fiscal 2009 Quarter.
+This increase in gross profit margin is primarily due to favorable foreign exchange translation and Restructuring and related charges of \$2 million in the Fiscal 2010 Quarter compared to \$3 million in the Fiscal 2009 Quarter.
+Restructuring and related charges in the Fiscal 2010 Quarter were primarily related to cost reduction initiatives announced in 2009 while the Fiscal 2009 Quarter primarily related to the shutdown of our Ningbo, China battery manufacturing facility.
+Gross profit for the Fiscal 2010 Six Months was \$394 million versus \$375 million for the Fiscal 2009 Six Months.
+Our gross profit margin for the Fiscal 2010 Six Months decreased slightly to 35.0% from 35.6% in the Fiscal 2009 Six Months.
+As a result of our adoption of fresh-start reporting upon emergence from Chapter 11 of the Bankruptcy Code, in accordance with SFAS No. 141, "Business Combinations," ("SFAS 141"), inventory balances were revalued at August 30, 2009 resulting in an increase in such inventory balances of \$49 million.
+As a result of the inventory revaluation, New Spectrum recognized \$34 million in additional cost of goods sold in the Fiscal 2010 Six Months.
+The impact of the inventory revaluation was offset by lower Restructuring and related charges as Cost of goods sold during the Fiscal 2010 Six Months.
+The impact of the inventory revaluation was offset by lower Restructuring and related charges shereas the Fiscal 2009 Six Months included \$13 million of Restructuring and related charges.
+The Restructuring and related charges incurred in the Fiscal 2010 Six Months were primarily related to the shutdown of our Ningbo, China battery manufacturing facility.
+See "Restructuring and Related Charges" below, as well as Note 12, Restructuring and Related Charges, to our Condensed Consolidated Financial Statements